 from the Queen Mine Tour |

 Bisbee’s Queen Mine was one of the richest copper and one of the largest mines in history.
-Because of the redevelopment efforts, it reopened very quickly as a tourist destination in 1976, less than 100 years after the mine originally opened.
-The Bisbee mines produced metals valued at $6.1 billion (in 1975 prices).
-Eight billion pounds of copper, almost three million pounds of gold, and 77 million pounds of silver were taken from the ground here.
+In 1976 it reopened as a tourist destination less than 100 years after the mine originally opened.
 A high-quality turquoise known as Bisbee Blue was a by-product of its copper mining days and today is a regarded and priceless collectible.
+About 50,000 people a year, outfitted with a hard hat and a miner’s headlamp, take the Queen Mine Tour.
+For about an hour, you will see how miners worked, going down to 1,500 feet below ground.
+Temperature down there remains at 47 degrees year-round.

 The Lavender Pit